DMW2151/building-on-dok8s/readme.md

 ## Conclusion

 From my perspective, this is a great starting point for learning K8s.
 For the purposes of the Digital Ocean K8s Challenge, this is where I'll end.
 As I mentioned earlier, I'd like to build logging, monitoring, and a simple application on top of this Redis cluster.
-I'm sure that will reveal any glaring flaws in this configuration.
+I'm sure that will reveal some flaws in this configuration and allow me to improve this deployment further.